xtdb-labs/learn-crux-datalog-today/master.md

 ## Collections

-You can use collection destructuring to implement a kind of logical **or** in your query.
+You can use collection destructuring to implement a kind of _logical OR_ in your query.
 Say you want to find all movies directed by either James Cameron **or** Ridley Scott:

 ```clojure
 (q '{:find [title]